Answering Your Questions: How to Handle Relationship Insecurities So They Don’t Sabotage Something Amazing

 While anxiety can misfire sometimes, it is usually on to something important and tends to linger (and even escalate) the more rational it is.
 Honoring your anxiety is honoring yourself, and anyone worthy of your love should understand and love that about you too.

 If you struggle to do this, some support may be in order.
-I suggest you begin by downloading my free eBook, “Naming Your Feelings: A Guide To Understanding Your Emotions.”
-For more targeted help with managing anxiety, preorder my new book, Hack Your Anxiety, and receive free bonus offers here.
+I suggest you begin by downloading my free eBook,“Naming Your Feelings: A Guide To Understanding Your Emotions.”
+For more targeted help with managing anxiety, check out my new book, Hack Your Anxiety, register for my free mini-ecourse by signing up for book bonuses, or check-out my anxiety and relationships blogs.